OptimalDesignLab/PumiInterface.jl/README.md

  6. Use `convert` to convert `bar.sms` to `bar.smb`
  7. Load with PumiInterface by setting `smb_name` to `bar.smb` and `dmg_name` to `foo.dmg`

+### Functionality

+The main functionality is the expression of the mesh coordinates in terms of the CAD parametric coordinates for entities on the boundary.
+The conversion of derivatives wrt xyz to derivatives wrt the parametric coordinates is also supported (although accuracy varies depending on how the underlying CAD system computes derivatives).
+See the functions in `interface_geo.jl`.

+# Utilities

+A few C++ executables are built with PumiInterface that are useful as standalone tools.

+ * `test_init` this executable mirrors the initialization process used when PumiInterface loads a mesh.
+Useful for experimenting with new functionality (before wrapping it in Julia) and for developing standalone minimal reproducable examples for filing bug reports.
+ * `printGeoClassification`: prints all the geometric entities for a given geometric model, as well as their parametric ranges and whether they are periodic or not.
+Useful for quickly inspecting a CAD model.
+ * `uniform_refine`: run's Pumi's uniform refinement + snapping + shape
+                     correction.
+Useful for doing refinement studies on unstructured meshes

+If invoked with no arguments, each of these executables prints a message their arguments.

 # Version History
 v0.1: the old code, before Pumi switched to the CMake build system.
 This version is no longer supported